-- MS Teams ◆ will be the mainstay of Greg's work.
+- MS Teams will be the mainstay of Greg's work.
 His distributed team will use it as the primary means by which they communicate with him and each other.
-His team no longer use email internally and Greg will see the benefit of being able to look back on conversation threads across all sorts of topics with different members of the team. - Greg and his team rely entirely on their tablets ◆ and have stopped using a desktop computer altogether.
-Even when they are in the office, Greg and his team simply plug in the Ethernet cable available from any desk and connect to Brigade systems or use the super reliable wi-fi ♦ instead.
+His team no longer use email and Greg will see the benefit of being able to look back on conversation threads across all sorts of topics with different members of the team. - Greg and his team rely entirely on their tabletsO and have stopped using a desktop computer altogether.
+Even when they are in the office, Greg and his team simply plug in the Ethernet cable available from any desk and connect to Brigade systems or use the super reliable wi-fi instead.

-- This team is the most agile of all the Brigade's teams and because they work in such a flexible way, the Brigade has reduced the number of desks that it needs to dedicate to inspection teams in Union Street. - Inspecting Officers have had 4G connected tablets ◆ for some time allowing them to record the outcomes of inspections dynamically while on site.
-The next generation software solution will also integrate smoothly with other Brigade premises-based risk systems ◆, particularly those used by operational colleagues for recording risks and creating tactical plans for use at future incidents.
-Insights on the types of challenges that crews will face will also be used by Brigade training management to steer the training plans of local crews to prepare them for the types of situations that they will come up against. - A streaming video app ♦, which any 'responsible person' in charge of a building can download from the Brigade's website, will allow Greg to undertake a virtual re-inspection of premises from his tablet, to check that things he has asked to be addressed, have been done.
+- This team is the most agile of all Brigade teams and because they work in such a flexible way, the Brigade has reduced the number of desks that it needs to dedicate to inspection teams in Union Street. - Inspecting Officers have had 4G connected tablets◆ for some time allowing them to record the outcomes of inspections dynamically while on site.
+The next generation software solution will also integrate smoothly with other Brigade premises-based risk systems♠, particularly those used by operational colleagues for recording risks and creating tactical plans for use at future incidents; and brigade training management, which will use the incites about the types of challenges crews will face to steer the training plans of the local crews to better prepare them for challenges they will face. - A streaming video appO, which any 'responsible person' in charge of a building can download from the Brigade's website, will allow Greg to undertake a virtual re-inspection of premises from his desktop computer or tablet, to check that things he has asked to be addressed, have been done.
 The responsible person will be guided by Greg to show him things in the premises using the mobile phone.
 Greg can save a copy of the re-inspection video as part of the premises file on the fire safety system so he has a record of the inspection and an audit trail.